ribozone/notes/content/games/dev/jams/decker fantasy camp 2025.md

 		- well. ok. 'tis what 'tis
 - i submitted with about 9 hours left yaaaay wooohooooo
 - still past my bedtime. i sleep

+#### july 21<sup>st</sup>

+- almost jumped out of my chair when i noticed pizzapranks added cell culture to [this collection](https://itch.io/c/4565/to-play)
+	- "If your game is on this list I would certainly recommend [submitting](http://indiepocalypse.com/submit) your game to Indiepocalypse!'"
+	- i was literally honestly really truly listening to indiepocalypse radio at that moment
+	- unbelievably wild